YMCA Pennine Bridleway MTB Challenge

-The YMCA Pennine Bridleway Challenge is a 175-mile route which runs through the Pennine hills from Derbyshire to Cumbria and Kirby Stephen.
+The YMCA Pennine Bridleway Challenge is a 175-mile route that runs through the Pennine hills from Derbyshire to Cumbria and Kirkby Stephen.

-If you are an off-road champion, then you know how good this will be and will want to take the plunge and BOOK HERE.
+If you are an off-road champion, then you know how good this will be and won’t want to miss out on this experience.

 However, if you are less experienced or new to the delight of off-road cycling, read below to whet your appetite.
-Please note this will be a challenging event and therefore, we strongly urge you to take advantage of our FREE off-road training which takes place every Tuesday night from January 2020.
-Details will be sent regularly when you have signed up.
+Please note this will be a challenging event and therefore, we strongly urge you to take advantage of our FREE off-road training – details will be sent when you have signed up.

 Starting from Middleton Top near Wirksworth, highlights of the Trail include: